spacedlevo/prediction_league_scripts/docs/Usage_Guide.md

 ### Overview

 The Master Scheduler provides centralized orchestration of all automation scripts through a single cron job.
-It manages timing, process isolation, and health monitoring.
+It manages timing, process isolation, and health monitoring with simplified, reliable timing logic.

 #### Installation